-The aims of the geography course at SL and HL are to enable students to:
+The aims of the Geography course at SL and HL are to enable students to:

-- develop an understanding of the dynamic interrelationships between people, places, spaces and the environment at different scales - develop a critical awareness and consider complexity thinking in the context of the nexus of geographic issues, including: - acquiring an in-depth understanding of how geographic issues, or wicked problems, have been shaped by powerful human and physical processes - synthesizing diverse geographic knowledge in order to form viewpoints about how these issues could be resolved - understand and evaluate the need for planning and sustainable development through the management of resources at varying scales
+- develop an understanding of the dynamic interrelationships between people, places, spaces and the environment at different scales. - develop a critical awareness and consider complexity thinking in the context of the nexus of geographic issues, including: - acquiring an in-depth understanding of how geographic issues, or wicked problems, have been shaped by powerful human and physical processes. - > synthesizing diverse geographic knowledge in order to form viewpoints about how these issues could be - understand and evaluate the need for planning and sustainable development through the management of resources at varying scales.

-Terms Year 1 Year 2 Core PART 2 - SL and HL Geographical Perspectives - Global Change Population - Distribution and Change Global Climate - Vulnerability and Resilience PART 3 - HL Global Interactions Power, Places and Networks PART 2 - SL and HL Geographical Perspectives - Global Change Global Resources - Consumption and Security PART 3 - HL Geographical Perspectives - Global Interactions Human Development and Diversity Global Risks and Resilience PART 1 - Options PART 1 - OPTION A (SL and HL) Freshwater PART 1 - OPTION F (HL only) Geography of Food and Health PART 1 - OPTION G (SL and HL) Part 1 - Option E (SL & HL) Leisure, Tourism and Sport.
+Terms Year 1 Year 2 Core PART 2 - SL and HL Geographical Perspectives - Global Change Population - Distribution and Change Global Climate - Vulnerability and Resilience PART 3 - HL Global Interactions Power, Places and Networks PART 2 - SL and HL Geographical Perspectives - Global Change Global Resources - Consumption and Security PART 3 - HL Geographical Perspectives - Global Interactions Human Development and Diversity Global Risks and Resilience PART 1 - Options PART 1 - OPTION A (SL and HL) Freshwater PART 1 - OPTION F (HL only) Geography of Food and Health PART 1 - OPTION D (SL and HL) Geophysical Hazards